 Taken together, these laws require that federal agencies consider alternatives and modifications to proposed projects and programs to “avoid, minimize, or mitigate adverse effects on historic properties,” and to consider the views of others – including the federal Advisory Council on Historic Preservation and consulting parties.
 After consultation, the parties codify their consensus on the best way to resolve adverse effects to historic properties in a Memorandum of Agreement (MOA) or Programmatic Agreement (PA).

 When Clement J. Zablocki VA Medical Center in Milwaukee proposed to build four community living centers on the grounds of the Milwaukee Soldiers Home in April 2010, it entered into Section 106/110 consultations.
 As part of the resulting Programmatic Agreement, the Milwaukee VAMC agreed to:

 Stabilize and repair the rear wing of Old Main (Building 2) where the roof had collapsed and the roof and roof trusses of the Ward Theater (Building 41);

-Conduct quarterly meetings with the consulting parties to develop a campus-wide Programmatic Agreement; and
+Conduct quarterly meetings with the consulting parties to develop a campus-wide PA; and

-Prepare separate Memorandums of Agreement for all future projects as they occur.
+Prepare separate MOA for all future projects as they occur.